 Area IV: Property transactions (disposition of assets) | 10-20% |

-Since the CPA Exam Disciplines are new for 2024, it’s important to know what you need to study in advance.
+Since the CPA Exam Disciplines were new for 2024, it’s important to know what you need to study in advance.
 Of course, if you study with the best CPA Exam materials, you’ll have the most up-to-date content to study to pass the Discipline sections.
-But still, here’s a breakdown of the content that will be tested on each Discipline CPA Exam section in 2024.
+But still, here’s a breakdown of the content that will be tested on each Discipline CPA Exam section in 2025.

-Starting on January 1, 2024, the CPA Exam is moving to a “Core + Discipline” model.
-CPA candidates will have to pass 3 Core sections (AUD, FAR, and REG) as well as 1 Discipline section of their choice (either BAR, ISC, or TCP).
-This new model will give candidates more chances to prove their expertise in accounting specializations.
+Starting on January 1, 2024, the CPA Exam moved to a “Core + Discipline” model.
+CPA candidates must now pass 3 Core sections (AUD, FAR, and REG) as well as 1 Discipline section of their choice (either BAR, ISC, or TCP).
+This new model gives candidates more chances to prove their expertise in accounting specializations.

-In contrast, ISC (or the Information Systems and Controls test) will cover technology and business controls.
-More specifically, it will test candidates skills regarding IT, auditing and advisory services (including SOC engagements), and data management (including gathering data, storing it, and using it throughout its life cycle).
+In contrast, ISC (or the Information Systems and Controls test) covers technology and business controls.
+More specifically, it tests candidates skills regarding IT, auditing and advisory services (including SOC engagements), and data management (including gathering data, storing it, and using it throughout its life cycle).

 And finally, TCP (Tax Compliance and Planning) tests on non-standard and more complicated tax issues, as well as the knowledge and skills a CPA needs to show when it comes to U.S. federal tax compliance for individuals and businesses, with a focus on non-standard and more complicated transactions, U.S. federal tax planning for individuals and businesses, and financial planning for individuals.

-No. You need to pass one Discipline section starting in 2024, but your license won’t indicate which section you decided to take.
+No. You need to pass one Discipline section, but your license won’t indicate which section you decided to take.

 Unless you have a valid (that is, not expired) credit for passing the BEC section prior to January 1, 2024, you must pass a Discipline section.